 This results in:

-Open browser and navigate to target’s open http port 8080; confirm Tomcat version is v8.5.5 as per the
+Open the browser and navigate to target’s open HTTP port 8080; confirm Tomcat version is v8.5.5 as per the

 nmap scan result: